TheHumphreysLab/SHARE-seq-kidney/README.md

-## SHARE-seq-kidney
+## Single-cell transcriptomic, epigenomic and spatial metabolomic cell profiling redefines the human kidney anatomy

-This repo contains the following analyses for the 324701-cell SHARE-seq multiome object
+This repository documents the scripts to generate data for our manuscript studying human kidney anatomical regions with SHARE-seq. <link> <br>

 1. Weighted Nearest Neighbour (WNN)
 2. chromVAR